libigl/libigl.github.io/docs/static-library.md

 # Compiling libigl as a static library

+!!! warning
-> Warning: compiling libigl as a static library is considerably more difficult
-> than using it as a header-only library (see [../README.md](../) instead).
-Do
-> it only if you are experienced with C++, cmake and make, and you want to
-> improve your compilation times.
+    Compiling libigl as a static library is considerably more difficult than using it as a header-only library (see [installation instruction](https://libigl.github.io/#installation) instead).
+Do it only if you are experienced with C++, cmake and make, and you want to improve your compilation times.

 Libigl is developed most often on Mac OS X, though has current users in Linux and Windows.